Alluxio/alluxio/docs/en/administration/Troubleshooting.md

 The system status is mainly decided by the JVM pause time and the free heap memory.
 Usually the status transition is `IDLE` <---> `ACTIVE` <---> `STRESSED` <---> `OVERLOADED`
-1. If the JVM pause time is longer than `alluxio.master.throttle.overloaded.heap.gc.time`, the system status is directly set to `OVERLOADED`.
+1. If the JVM pause time is longer than `alluxio.coordinator.throttle.overloaded.heap.gc.time`, the system status is directly set to `OVERLOADED`.
 2. If the used heap memory is less than the low used heap memory boundary threshold, the system.status is deescalated.
 3. If the used heap memory is less than the upper used heap memory boundary threshold, the system.status is unchanged.
 4. If the aggregated used heap memory is greater than the upper used heap memory boundary threshold, the sytem.status is escalated.